Mansab67/Quikkred/bluechip-finmax-main/BRAND_SRIKUBERA/README.md

 ## 🚀 Project Overview

-**bluechipfinmax** is a revolutionary AI-powered NBFC platform specializing in instant payday loans for salaried employees.
+**Quikkred** is a revolutionary AI-powered NBFC platform specializing in instant payday loans for salaried employees.

 ### Key Features
 - ✅ **30-second approval** with AI decisioning